masaver/brist1d/reports/rendering-1/03-preprocessing/01-preprocessing-steps.md

 ])
 ```

-## Preprocessing steps
+## Preprocessing Steps

-Based on the insights gained from exploratory data analysis, the following preprocessing steps have been identified as the most appropriate for preparing the dataset for modeling:
+Based on the insights gained from exploratory data analysis, the following preprocessing steps have been identified as the most appropriate for preparing the dataset for modelling:

 1. Handling columns with high missing values:
     * Columns related to ``carbs`` and ``activity`` are removed due to their high fraction of missing values (>95%).